Maestro-111/search-engine/README.md

 We use LLM (gpt-4) to break down the request to search engine from user into entities and pass them to elastic client for more accurate mapping.

+**Ranking** rank elastic search response (tbd)

 ## Auth

-**JWT**: Currently, we are testing/developing JWT based auth instead of django default sessions auth.
+**JWT**: JWT based auth instead of django default sessions auth.
 User will be able to log in and see their personal profile.
 Tokens will be stored in the browser as this is not a real production app.

 ## Set up with Docker